airchains-network/svm-station/docs/src/developing/clients/javascript-reference.md

 );

 // Send and confirm transaction
-// Note: feePayer is by default the first signer, or payer, if the parameter is not set await web3.sendAndConfirmTransaction(connection, transaction, [payer]);
+// Note: feePayer is by const_data the first signer, or payer, if the parameter is not set await web3.sendAndConfirmTransaction(connection, transaction, [payer]);

 // Alternatively, manually construct the transaction